 - Hanoi location – 221 Tran Phu, Ha Dong

 - Da Nang location – 16 Bạch Đằng, Thạch Thang, Hải Châu, Đà Nẵng 550000, Vietnam

 Next, you must bring all your documents to your local District Justice Office and submit your application.
-You will be scheduled for an interview to prove that the marriage is bonafide, if your partner does not speak Vietnamese fluently, you may bring a translator with you.
+You will be scheduled for an interview to prove that the marriage is bonafide.
+If you or your partner does not speak Vietnamese fluently, you may bring an interpreter with you.

 - Fee: 1,000,000 VND – must be paid in cash

 Important note: don’t dress too casually when going to submit your marriage application and documents.
 In other words, don’t wear flip flops, shorts, and so on.

 Once your application is approved, you will be notified to pick up your documents.
 Bring your passport and TRC (residence permit).

 Note that some District Justice Offices might ask you to pay during the submission of the application, while others pay ask for the payment when you return to pick up your documents.

 Obtaining a Notarized Translation of Marriage Certificate

 This is optional, but if you want, you can easily get a copy of your notarized translation of your marriage certificate.
 For example, if you want to have a notarized English copy of your marriage certificate.
 I would recommend doing this, as it may be needed for various situations when you want to prove your marriage if/when you leave Vietnam.